jundalisay/spblist/content/en/material/solutions/fusion.md

 So the steps towards sustainable fusion are:

-1. Levitate something (like a pyramid block) without electricity in order to derive principles (formulas)
+1. Pre-levitate something (like a pyramid block) without electricity in order to derive principles (formulas)
 2. Apply those principles to smaller objects, then to liquids, then to gases, then to hot gases and plasma
 3. Make that plasma flow under extreme compression and confinement